 "Mr. Hanson won't be happy about the TV," I murmured.

 "Screw him."
 She sat on the edge of the bed and stroked my hair with her sharp little hand.
 I knew she wasn't as old as she looked, and I felt sorry for her.
-She looked like a wizened elf, like something that had soaked in water for too long.
+She looked like a wizened elf, like something soaked in water for too long.

 I turned my head under her hand and looked at the frame next to the bed.
 "Whose kid is that?"